Zantos321/regex-utility-library/README.md

 ### On `all-cards.html`

 When the user enters text into the "Search for a word" input and then clicks "Search" we should console.log what the user entered.
 However, we want to "sanitize" the user's input.
-Our API will only accepts alphabetical words separated by a space.
+Our API will only accept alphabetical words separated by a space.
 Follow these steps to properly sanitize their input:

 1. Replace all non-alphabetical characters with spaces.
 2. All whitespace with 2 or more spaces should be converted to single spaces.